Different types of coaches: Which One Is Right for You?

 MAKE SURE YOU ARE USING THE RIGHT COACH

-I don’t just mean, make sure you get along.
+I don’t just mean make sure you get along.
 I mean, make sure you are actually using a coach that can help you.
-There are lots of different types of life coaching.
-Different types of life coaches specialise in different things, and we all have varying techniques.
+There are lots of different types of coaching.
+Different types of coaches specialise in different things, and we all have varying techniques.
 Depending on what you want to achieve, you might not realise you are working with the wrong coach.

 Business Coach